 The squirrels we see running along fence lines or jumping from tree to tree in our yards may seem harmless, but what you might not realize is that they are also masters of chaos and destruction.
+Top wireless fences you can see here.
 From city-wide blackouts and massive phone system malfunctions to house fires and insulation damage, the list of havoc they can wreak is endless.
 Between squirrel removal and damage repair, these nutty, little monsters cost Americans millions of dollars each year.

 Squirrels are taking over the power grid